giuliobosco/JavaSAMT/README.md

     Create circles on a frame, they have to became smaller with an timer.
     - rat
     Is the test2, solution of the test.
+- soket
+    - EchoServer
+    An base implementation for learn how sockets works, use it with telnet, but one client by time.
+    It can handle just on client by time, when one finish his connection an other client can connect it.
+        - quit: disconnect connection
+        - time: get server time
+        - shutdown: shutdown web server